LuisScoccola/persistable/README.md

 ```

 Now go to `localhost:8050` in your browser to interact with the data.
-After choosing your parameters by clicking on "Choose parameters", you can get your clustering in another cell with.
+After choosing your parameters by clicking on the "Choose parameters" button in the GUI, you can get your clustering in another cell with.

 ```python
 cluster_labels = p.cluster(**pi._parameters)
 ```

-Note: you may `inline = True`{.python} to have the GUI run in the Jupyter Notebook instead of the browser!
+Note: you may `inline = True`{:.python} to have the GUI run in the Jupyter notebook instead of the browser!

 ## Installing